-My name is Sue Verity, I’m a professional self publishing artist with a studio in Tamworth, Staffordshire.
-I specialise in contemporary portraiture using acrylic on canvas painted in my own unique style developed over 18 years as a full time artist.
+My name is Sue Verity, I’m a professional self publishing artist from Tamworth and work from a studio near Rugeley, Staffordshire.
+I specialise in contemporary portraiture using acrylic on canvas painted in my own unique style developed over 20 years as a full time artist.

 You can view my collection of original paintings in the Gallery section many of which are available in limited edition prints, I also undertake commissions of any subject.
 Please feel free to contact me for further information or arrange a visit to see me in my studio.

 Thank you for visiting my website!